Vanlightly/RabbitTestTool/benchmark/TOPOLOGY.md

 | sendToExchange | no | - | See SendToExchange Fields |
 | publishMode | no | - | See PublishMode fields |

-An example of a single publisher group with the default message size, no publishing rate limit and no publisher confirms.
+An example of a single publisher with the default message size, no publishing rate limit and no publisher confirms.

 ```json
 "publishers": [